Charlie Stimson: Career

 Stimson played under his father Mark at Gillingham, who then signed him for his new club Barnet.
 Stimson made his Barnet debut on 25 September 2010 in their 2–2 draw against Morecambe.
 He left Barnet at the end of the 2010–11 season.
 After playing for Concord Rangers and Tooting & Mitcham United in the 2011–12 season, he was signed by his father again at Thurrock for the 2012–13 season.
 After six years with the club, Stimson followed his father to Waltham Abbey in summer 2018 after Thurrock folded, and then to AFC Hornchurch later that year.
+In June 2023, he joined Grays Athletic.
+In June 2025, he joined Canvey Island.

 Personal life

-Stimson's father, Mark is a former professional footballer and current manager, who has managed Charlie at Gillingham, Barnet, Thurrock, Waltham Abbey and AFC Hornchurch.
+Stimson's father, Mark is a former professional footballer and current manager, who has managed Charlie at Gillingham, Barnet, Thurrock, Waltham Abbey, Hornchurch and Grays Athletic.
 Stimson went to school with former Norwich City defender George Francomb.